daniele-athome/game-center-tools/README.md

 > Please note that if Steam was running during an upgrade, it needs to be restarted to detect the upgrade.

-Run `sudo make install` to install the shell script and a systemd unit for the user daemon.
+Run `make && sudo make install` to install the shell script and a systemd unit for the user daemon.
 After that, enable it:

 ```shell
 systemctl --user enable --now steam-compat-updater.service